Who Should Sign Your Experience Certificate in a Family-Run Business?

 saswatabanerjee

-If the signing authority for appointments is a director, then logically the authority for signing the experience letter also will be one of the directors
+If the signing authority for appointments is a director, then logically, the authority for signing the experience letter will also be one of the directors.

 yrshirke